LogoMist

 Key Characteristics

-• Safety First: Immutability by default prevents accidental state changes, mapping directly to Rust's memory safety model.
+• Safety First: Immutability by default prevents accidental state changes.

-• Zero-Cost Inference: Type inference is handled entirely at compile time, ensuring there is no runtime performance penalty.
+• Zero-Cost Inference: Type inference is handled entirely at compile time.

-• Shadowing: Mist supports variable shadowing, allowing you to reuse variable names within the same scope to transform data without changing mutability.
+• Shadowing: Mist supports variable shadowing within the same scope.

 On this page